 Final Year Project (completely new course structure and documentation; administrative duties and supervisor; 4th and 5th year; average of 20 hours contact time; 2010-2015).

 Civil Engineering Dissertation (supervision of approximately 3 to 15 year 3 and 4 individual projects; 2010-2016).

 Water and Waste Water Treatment (co-lecturing; new notes; 5 MSc students; 2011-2012).

 PhD in Civil Engineering Study Skills (lecturing; new notes; approximately 10 to 15 PhD students; 2012-2014).

 Project Research Methods Training (tutoring; new notes; approximately 90 to 100 students, 2013-2015).

+Prof. Scholz has shown individual excellence evidenced by world-leading publications, postgraduate supervision and research impact.
 His main research areas in terms of publication output are as follow: treatment wetlands, integrated constructed wetlands (ICW), sustainable flood retention basins (SFRB), permeable pavement systems, decision support systems, ponds and capillary suction time.
-About 45% and 46% of his research is in water resources management and wastewater treatment, respectively.
-The remaining 9% are in capillary processes and water treatment.
+About 48% and 46% of his research is in wastewater treatment and water resources management, respectively.
+The remaining 6% are in capillary processes and water treatment.

 His SFRB concept assesses the multi-functionality of all large water bodies with particular reference to their flood and diffuse pollution control potential.
 A novel and unbiased classification system allows all stakeholders to clearly define the purpose of a water body that can be classed as an SFRB.
 Communication among stakeholders regarding the most appropriate management of SFRB is greatly enhanced.
 Moreover, the SFRB concept addresses the need to assess the flood control potential of all European water bodies as part of new legislation.